happyvalleylatinfestival/committee-manual/index.md

 title: Committee Planning Manual
 ---

-# Happy Valley Latin Festival - Committee Planning Manual
+# Committee Planning Manual

+THIS IS ONLY A DRAFT FOR NOW

 **For Committee Members Only** - This site contains planning resources, role descriptions, and workflows for festival organizing committee members.